Anastasius Gribanovsky: Life

 In 1915, he was forced to evacuate from the front to the interior, and lived in Moscow at the Chudov Monastery.
 In the end of 1915, he was appointed to the Eparchy of Chişinău and Khotin, and in 1916 he was elevated to the rank of archbishop.
 With the opening of the Romanian front, Archbishop Anastasy once again found himself in an area with military operations.

 In August 1917 he left Bessarabia for Moscow to participate in the All-Russian Council of 1917-1918.
 During the election of a new Patriarch of Moscow, his candidacy received 77 votes; he then participated in the preparation for the enthronement of Patriarch St. Tikhon of Moscow, which he described in his article "Election and Enthronement of His Holiness Patriarch Tikhon, his personality and work."
 Archbishop Anastasy was elected a member of the Holy Synod of Bishops.

 In October 1918, he departed from Moscow headed for Odessa with the hope of being able to return to Chişinău, which was under Romanian occupation.
 He was not able, however, to return to Bessarabia because of pressure from Romanian authorities to leave the Russian Church and enter into the jurisdiction of the Romanian Patriarchate.
 He refused to join the Romanian Orthodox Church, and so remained in Odessa.
 With the Bolshevik invasion, he was forced to leave for Constantinople in 1919.
 Briefly returning to Russia, he visited Novorosiisk, Rostov, and Novocherkassk, where he made contacts with the Supreme Church Authority of South-East Russia, under the leadership of Metropolitan Anthony (Khrapovitsky).
 He then once again left Russia for Constantinople through Odessa.

 In 1921, by decree of the Temporary Higher Church Administration Abroad, he visited Mount Athos and the Holy Land, in order to be acquainted with the state of Russian monasteries in those locations.
 He then participated in the first All-Diaspora Council of the ROCOR in Sremski Karlovci, Serbia, as administrator of Russian parishes in the Constantinapolitan district.

 In 1923, at the invitation of Patriarch Meletius IV of Constantinople, he participated in the so-called "Pan Orthodox Congress" in Constantinople.
 The Congress made decisions about adopting the new calendar, allowing remarriage for clergy and married bishops, shortening services, eliminating fasts, and simplifying ecclesiastic robes.
-Archbishop Anastasius voiced his objections to such decisions, which he deemed uncanonical.
-Because the Ecumenical Patriarchate had forbidden the commemoration of Patriarch Tikhon at services in the Russian Orthodox parishes in the area and demanded that Archbishop Anastasius sever ties with the Synod Abroad of the ROCOR, he was forced to leave Constantinople for Bulgaria via France.
+Archbishop Anastasy voiced his objections to such decisions, which he deemed uncanonical.
+Because the Ecumenical Patriarchate had forbidden the commemoration of Patriarch Tikhon at services in the Russian Orthodox parishes in the area and demanded that Archbishop Anastasy sever ties with the Synod Abroad of the ROCOR, he was forced to leave Constantinople for Bulgaria via France.
 In Bulgaria, he participated in the consecration of St. Alexander Nevsky Cathedral, and then departed for Serbia.